Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 -   The Operator Framework also provides libraries and tools to streamline the implementation of the **operator's reconciliation logic**, i.e., define custom controllers for operands.
 This is evidenced by the etcd operator for example, which defines custom controllers for each of it's three CRDs.

 - The **Operator Lifecycle Manager (OLM)** provides the means to bundle, distribute, and manage the operator and its dependencies.
-The use case for this is very intuitive:
+The likely use case for this is very intuitive:
     - An update of the etcd version is rolled out.
-   - OLM checks CatalogSource, a new ClusterServiceVersion (CSV) is available compared to the current installation.
+    - The OLM checks the CatalogSource and sees that a new ClusterServiceVersion (CSV) is available compared to the current installation.
-   - OLM schedules an upgrade, in a way that does not cause data loss according to the reconciliation logic provided by the etcd maintainers.
+    - The OLM schedules an upgrade in a way that does not cause data loss, according to the reconciliation logic provided by the etcd maintainers.

 ```
 Dame, M. (2022).
 The Kubernetes Operator Framework Book.
 Packt Publishing.
 (Chapter 10: Case Study for Optional Operator - Prometheus Operator; Chapter 11: Case Study for Core Operator – Etcd Operator)